300 million yen robbery

-The 300 million yen robbery (三億円事件, San Oku En Jiken), also known as the 300 million yen affair or incident, was a robbery that occurred on December 10, 1968 in Tokyo, Japan.
+The 300 million yen robbery (三億円事件, San Oku En Jiken), also known as the 300 million yen affair or 300 million yen incident, was an armed robbery that took place in Tokyo, Japan, on December 10, 1968.
 A man posing as a police officer on a motorcycle stopped bank employees transferring money and stole 294 million yen.
-It is the single largest heist in Japanese history.
-Half a century later, the case remains unsolved.
+It is the single largest heist in Japanese history to date, and remains unsolved.